-313a.
+- 313a.
 Forestry Collection-Only those exhibiting at the county fair for the first year may enter this class.
 Exhibit a minimum of 10 different leaves from native Kansas trees collected within the year.
-Exhibits can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees.
-Exhibit a minimum of 5 native Kansas trees showing leaf, twig, and fruit from each species collected.

-313b.
-Forestry Collection- Only those exhibiting at the county fair for the first year may enter this class.Exhibit a minimum of 5 native Kansas trees showing leaf, twig, and fruit from each species collected.
+Exhibits can include nonnative leaves in addition to the required number of leaf specimens collected from native Kansas trees.
+Exhibit a minimum of 5 native Kansas trees showing leaf, twig, and fruit from each species collected. - 313b.
+Forestry Collection- Only those exhibiting at the county fair for the first year may enter this class.
+Exhibit a minimum of 5 native Kansas trees showing leaf, twig, and fruit from each species collected. - 314a.

-314a.
 Forestry Collection-This class is open to those exhibiting either for the first or second time at the county fair.
 Exhibit a minimum of 20 different leaves (include 10 new specimens) from native Kansas trees.
-Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas Trees.
+Exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas Trees. - 314b.

-314b.
 Forestry Collection-This class is open to those exhibiting either for the first or second time at the county fair.
 Exhibit a minimum of 10 native Kansas trees showing leaf, twig, and fruit from each species collected.
+This exhibit must include 5 new leaf, twig, and fruit specimens. - 315a.
+Forestry Collection.
+This class is open to those exhibiting for the third or fourth time at the county fair.
+Exhibit a minimum of 30 different leaves (including 10 new specimens) from native Kansas trees.
+Exhibits can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees

+315b.
+Forestry Collection.
+This class is open to those exhibiting for the third or fourth time at the county fair.
+Exhibit a minimum of 15 native Kansas trees showing leaf, twig, and fruit from each species collected.
 This exhibit must include 5 new leaf, twig, and fruit specimens.